SSDP-StockSim/stock-market-simulator-java-client/readme.md

 ### 2. Login/Signup Page

 Upon selecting the relevant server, students are directed to the Login/Signup Page.
 Here, they have the option to either create a new user account or log in with their existing credentials, including a username and password.
 This step is essential for tracking individual performance and maintaining a personalized learning experience.
+Client-side validation is implemented to ensure that user inputs are accurate, follow formatting rules, and are free from errors.
+This step helps prevent unnecessary database requests for invalid data.

 ![Login/Signup Page](https://i.imgur.com/TNnv7J8.png)